nsanders9022/RepeatWord/README.md

 ## Specifications

-**The user inputs one letter and the same letter to search for, and the match for that letter is outputted.**
+**The user inputs one letter and the same letter to search for, and the match count for that letter is outputted.**
 * Example Input: "a", "a"
 * Example Output: 1
 * One letter is the simplest input that a person could enter.

-**The user inputs one word and the same word to search for, and the match for that word is outputted.**
+**The user inputs one word and the same word to search for, and the match count for that word is outputted.**
 * Example Input: "bananas", "bananas"
 * Example Output: 1
 * One word is the next simplest input from a user.
 This input value also contains the letter "a" which was used in the first test which guarantees that both tests will pass.

-**The user inputs multiple words and a word to search for and the match for that word is outputted.**
+**The user inputs multiple words and a word to search for, and the match count for that word is outputted.**
 * Example Input: "monkeys like to eat bananas", "bananas"
 * Example Output: 1
-* This input contains the word that was used in the previous test so all tests will continue to pass.
+* This input contains the word that was used in the previous test so all tests will continue to pass and it was only used once.

-**The user inputs multiple words and a word to search for and the match for that word is outputted.
+**The user inputs multiple words and a word to search for and the match count for that word is outputted.
 The searched word is found more than once**
 * Example Input: "monkeys like to eat bananas for breakfast and bananas for dinner", "bananas"
 * Example Output: 2
-* This input contains the word that was used in the previous test so all tests will continue to pass.
+* This input contains the word that was used in the previous test so all tests will continue to pass and the word shows up more than once.

 **The user inputs multiple words and a word to search for.
 If the word is not in the sentence an error message is displayed**
 * Example Input: "monkeys like to eat bananas", "apple"